 In March 2001, a predecessor of PPR Canada acquired interests in certain heavy oil assets in the Eyehill Creek area of Alberta from certain predecessors of Encana Corporation.
 In 2003, IFP Technologies (Canada) Inc. ("IFP") commenced an action in the Court of Queen's Bench of Alberta against Encana Corporation and certain of its predecessors and affiliates and against certain predecessors of PPR Canada, claiming, among other things, \$45.6 million in damages for breach of contract and lost opportunity or, alternatively, an accounting of 20% of the net revenue from primary production conducted by PPR Canada's predecessors from the acquired properties.
 At the outset of the trial in 2011, IFP amended its claim to increase the damages sought to \$56.7 million, plus interest and costs.
 In a decision issued in 2014, the Court of Queen's Bench of Alberta ruled in favour of the defendants and dismissed IFP's claim.
 IFP subsequently appealed the trial decision to the Court of Appeal of Alberta, challenging the lower court's findings on liability and its provisional assessment of damages.
 The appeal was heard in the fourth quarter of 2015.
-In May 2017, in a two-to-one majority decision, the Court of Appeal allowed the appeal and held that IFP has a 20% working interest in the Evehill Creek properties.
+In May 2017, in a two-to-one majority decision, the Court of Appeal allowed the appeal and held that IFP has a 20% working interest in the Eyehill Creek properties.
 The Court found that IFP is entitled to an accounting for its proportionate share of the net revenue realized from primary production at Eyehill Creek, and remitted the calculation of net revenue to the Court of Queen's Bench for determination.
-The dissenting Court of Appeal justice would have dismissed the appeal.
 In August 2017, the defendants applied to the Supreme Court of Canada for leave to appeal the Court of Appeal decision.
-A decision on the leave application is pending.
-Although the final outcome of this case remains uncertain in light of the ongoing appeal proceedings and calculation issues left unresolved by the Court of Appeal decision and sent back to the Court of Queen's Bench for further determination, on the available facts the Company does not expect the ultimate disposition of the matter to have a material effect on its business.
+In April 2018, the Supreme Court of Canada refused leave to appeal, with the result that IFP is, pursuant to the Court of Appeal decision, entitled to an accounting for profits from the affected properties from 2002 forward.
+Although the final outcome of this case remains uncertain in light of the calculation issues left unresolved by the Court of Appeal decision and sent back to the Court of Queen's Bench for further determination, on the available facts the Company does not expect the ultimate disposition of the matter to have a material effect on its business.

 In September 2013, LPRI commenced arbitration proceedings under the North American Free Trade Agreement ("NAFTA") against the Government of Canada for actions taken by the Government of Quebec in 2011 to cancel, without compensation, oil and gas mining rights under a portion of the Saint Lawrence River - including an exploration permit covering 33,460 acres previously held by LPR Canada.
 LPRI believes that the cancellation was a violation of NAFTA by Quebec, including Articles 1105 (Minimum Standard of Treatment) and 1110 (Expropriation) thereof, for which the federal government is responsible, and seeks monetary damages to compensate for its sunk costs and lost development opportunity.
 The Government of Canada defended the claim.
 A 10-day hearing before a NAFTA tribunal was completed in October 2017 with closing arguments heard in November 2017.
-Although the tribunal is not subject to any particular deadline, the Company anticipates receiving its decision before the end of 2018.
+There have been no further developments, and the parties continue to await the tribunal's decision.
 There can be no assurance as to the outcome of the proceedings, either with respect to the tribunal's conclusions on the substantive merits of the claim or any determination of compensation thereunder.